bitbeatjs/core/docs/README.md

 ### Can I use .js instead of .ts?

 Of course, you can.
 Everything is build up on Typescript to make maintainability easier, but the files which are loaded are .js files.<br>
 That means if you want to skip the compilation step, it's fine.
-Just make sure, you are exporting 'default' the class you are creating.
+Just make sure, you are exporting the class you are creating like shown in the typescript examples.

 ----